-The craft supplies mailed to families for our Storytime event Alliance Caregivers + Kids Activity and Story Hour included an engaging activity along with a discussion on how stories support emotional awareness.
+The craft supplies mailed to families for our Storytime event Caregivers + Kids Activity and Story Hour included an engaging activity along with a discussion on how stories support emotional awareness.
 The event included a reading of "The Shape of Me and Other Stuff" by Dr. Seuss and "The Way I Feel" by Janan Cain.
 Each participating child drew a life-size silhouette to fill in with their feelings.
 The supplies for the silhouette were sent by mail to caregivers who RSVPed.
-One participant shared: "My kids and I enjoyed the opportunity for a listening and play activity that helped us explore our feelings and emotions!"
+Some participants shared:

+[&]quot;It is a great opportunity to engage with the kids and do a fun art project." [&]quot;It was great, especially to teach children self love."
 SPECIAL EVENTS CONTINUED TRENDS, CHALLENGES, AND RECOMMENDATIONS Special Events are a Highlight Special events are frequently our most well-attended offerings.
 Caregivers express appreciation for the opportunity to try something new or engage with caregivers who have had similar experiences.
-We recognize the value of informal and creative options for caregiver connections and look forward to continuing expanding our special events.
-We are always looking for new ideas from caregivers and opportunities for partnership in the community.

-Regional Disparity in Appreciation Events As CaRES partners with DCYF around caregiver appreciation events we are observing the differences between regions in terms of the time and budget allocated for caregiver appreciation events.
+We recognize the value of informal, creative, and fun options for caregiver connections and look forward to continuing expanding our special events.
+We are always looking for new ideas and opportunities for partnership in the community.
+DCYF Regional Disparities in Appreciation Events As CaRES partners with DCYF around caregiver appreciation events we are observing the differences between regions in terms of the time and budget allocated for caregiver appreciation events.
 We want to support DCYF's work to show caregivers how much they matter but the regional disparity is a challenge and is leading to caregivers in some regions feeling undervalued and unseen.

 5) ANYTIME SUPPORT, INCLUDING RESOURCES AND TRAINING We offer a wealth of resources through emails, Facebook, Instagram, and the CaRES website.
+We were thrilled to launch a redesigned website this quarter with an interactive map, regional calendars, improved navigation, and easier referral process.
 We also connect caregivers to free and extensive training and coaching opportunities through the Alliance.
 While caregivers are doing the important work of supporting children and families, we are here to support the caregivers.
 Workers can refer caregivers who need mentorship and caregivers can reach out directly to Mentors for ongoing support, to get additional questions answered, and for advice.
-We are seeing these calls increase!

-ANYTIME SUPPORT, INCLUDING RESOURCES AND TRAINING CONTINUED TRENDS, CHALLENGES, AND RECOMMENDATIONS Increasing Referrals as a Sign of Program Success We continue to grow the number of referrals from workers seeking information about resources to support kinship and foster caregivers on their caseloads.
-Requests for resources and support came from across DCYF including social workers, adoptions, recruitment, and SAM among others.
-Requests also came from community partners such as community agencies, child placing agencies, and more.
-We are thrilled that people are turning to CaRES to support caregivers on their caseloads.
+ANYTIME SUPPORT, INCLUDING RESOURCES AND TRAINING CONTINUED TRENDS, CHALLENGES, AND RECOMMENDATIONS Increasing Referrals as a Sign of Program Success As a result of many presentations across DCYF units, at events, and with partner organizations like CASA/GAL, we continue to grow the number of referrals from workers seeking information about resources to support kinship and foster caregivers on their caseloads.
+Requests for resources and support came from across DCYF.
+We are always grateful that people are turning to CaRES to support caregivers on their caseloads.
 We take the growing number of caregiver referrals and partnership contacts as an indication of our ability to be a resource for caregivers directly and indirectly.
 We continue developing resource partnership and grow awareness of CaRES supports.

-Confusion and Lack of Awareness of CaRES With the increasing number of referrals and caregiver inquiries for support, we have noticed a pattern of inquiries for caregivers who are already connected to CaRES supports.
-For example, a caregiver calls the main line to request support but spoke with their CaRES mentor just days before.
-Or a case worker refers a caregiver who has been in regular contact with their CaRES Mentor.
-While we are excited to provide an additional point of contact for complicated situations, we believe these overlaps in service are due to continued confusion about the CaRES program.
-We will continue to improve our messaging so that staff and caregivers not only see CaRES as a resource but are aware of the scope of our offerings.
-6) SUPPORT DURING INVESTIGATIONS FIRST PROGRAM There were 7 FIRST calls made during the fourth quarter.
+6) SUPPORT DURING INVESTIGATIONS

+FIRST PROGRAM

+There were 6 FIRST calls made during the fourth quarter.